-Lisbon is nearly 900 from Paris, which makes flying the most pragmatic choice by far.
+Lisbon is nearly 900 from Paris, which makes flying the most pragmatic and efficient choice by far.
 But if you prefer not to fly for some reason, travel by train or car is always a possibility and can be a good choice if you wish to travel through Spain or Southern France along the way.

 International carriers including Iberia, British Airways and Lufthansa and low-cost companies such as Easyjet offer several daily flights from Lisbon to Paris, arriving at Roissy-Charles de Gaulle Airport and Orly Airport.

 For a long, leisurely trip to Paris from Lisbon, you can take the Altaria night train to Hendaye in southwest France, then grab a high-speed TGV train to Paris.

 Driving From Lisbon to Paris?

 Driving will take a long time-- roughly 17 hours if you were to drive nonstop.
 It's best to make one or more stopovers along the way.

 Remember that when renting a car, you'll likely incur hefty fees by picking up the car in one country and dropping it off in another.
 You'll also have to take toll fees into account when weighing the possibility of driving and creating a budget for your trip.

 Arriving in Paris by Plane?
 Ground Transport Options